 - fn (function) The function used by this operation.
-This does not need to be specified when the operation object is instantiated and can instead be set via call later. - name (str) The name of the operation in the computation graph.

-- needs Names of input data objects this operation requires.
+This does not need to be specified when the operation object is instantiated and can instead be set via call later. - name (str) The name of the operation in the computation graph. - needs Names of input data objects this operation requires.
 These should correspond to the args of fn. - provides Names of output data objects this operation provides.
-If more than one given, those must be returned in an iterable, unless returns_dict is true, in which case a dictionary with as many elements must be returned - aliases an optional mapping of provides to additional ones - reschedule If true, underlying callable may produce a subset of provides, and the plan must then reschedule after the operation has executed.
-In that case, it makes more sense for the callable to returns dict. - endured If true, even if callable fails, solution will reschedule. ignored if endurance enabled globally. - returns_dict if true, it means the fn returns a dictionary with all provides, and no further processing is done on them (i.e. the returned output-values are not zipped with provides) - node_props added as-is into NetworkX graph
+If more than one given, those must be returned in an iterable, unless returns_dict is true, in which case a dictionary with as many elements must be returned - aliases an optional mapping of provides to additional ones - rescheduled If true, underlying callable may produce a subset of provides, and the plan must then reschedule after the operation has executed.
+In that case, it makes more sense for the callable to returns_dict. - endured If true, even if callable fails, solution will reschedule. ignored if endurance enabled globally. - parallel execute in parallel - marshalled If true, operation will be marshalled while computed, along with its inputs & outputs. (usefull when run in parallel with a process pool). - returns_dict if true, it means the fn returns dictionary with all provides, and no further processing is done on them (i.e. the returned output-values are not zipped with provides) - node_props added as-is into NetworkX graph

-Returns when called, it returns a FunctionalOperation
+Returns when called, it returns a Functional Operation